 Interpersonal skills are skills that we use every day when we talk and interact with other people, both in groups and individually.
 They include various skills, especially communication skills like effective speaking and listening.
 They also include the ability to manage and control your emotions.
 People are not exaggerating when they say that interpersonal skills are the foundation of a successful life.
-People who have strong interpersonal skill tend to work well with other people including groups, teams, both informally and formally.
+People who have strong interpersonal skills tend to work well with other people including groups, teams, both informally and formally.
 They can communicate well with other people whether it is friends, family members, customers, or co-workers.
 In this article, you will be able to learn how you can improve your interpersonal skills.

 What are Interpersonal Skills?

-To put it simply, the interpersonal skills definition is: “The skills you need and use to interact and communicate with other people”.
+According to Men’s Group “The skills you need and use to interact and communicate with other people”.
 These include communication skills, non-verbal communication, listening skills, emotional intelligence, team-working, influencing/negotiation/persuasion skills, conflict resolution, and mediation, as well as decision making and problem-solving.

 How to Your Interpersonal Skills?